-According to Pink News, an organisation called The Society For The Protection Of Unborn Children has been distributing a leaflet in the UK which claims the legalisation of same-sex marriage will lead to a rise in abortions.
-Beyond making the claim: "We must protect real marriage because it protects children in the womb," it's pretty low on details.
+According to Pink News, an organization called The Society for the Protection of Unborn Children has been distributing a leaflet in the UK that claims the legalization of same-sex marriage will lead to a rise in abortions.
+Besides saying "We must protect real marriage because it protects children in the womb," it's pretty low on details.
 So I gave them a call to get the 411:

 VICE: I just wondered if you could give a little more information about the whole protecting marriage/protecting children in the womb thing?

 SPUC: You will find more detailed data and references on our site.
 It is not a claim being made without evidence to back it up.
 The core data behind this is based on looking at the figures for abortions, and the data indicates that vastly more abortions take place with women who are not married than those who are.

 Now, the issue there is that marriage as the ideal set up for conceiving, bearing, raising children, has been undermined in a number of ways in recent years.
 Things like withdrawing fiscal benefits from married couples, creating virtual equivalents for cohabiting relationships, introducing no fault divorce proceedings, and so on; all these kind of changes have tended to say that marriage, in the conventional sense, is less important to us.
 You are not entitled to a privileged status by law and in society.